cspace-deployment/cspace_django_project/README.md

 ## cspace-django-project

 This Django project supports easy access to various CollectionSpace services.
-To preview several deployments of this project, visit: https://webapps.cspace.berkeley.edu.
+To preview several deployments of this project at UC Berkeley, visit: https://webapps.cspace.berkeley.edu.

 The following components are provided with this project: